Ryuske777/Air-Shark/README.md

-This Project is regardinf Air Monitoring system

-Tech Stack: Android Studio(Java)
-ML(Python)
+# Air-Shark
+ This is a project about Air Quality monitoring app to get accurate data of Quality of the air in that particular area